How to Use the Military Tuition Assistance Program

 Tuition assistance versus the Department of Veterans Affairs education benefits

 While the TA program is offered by the services, the Department of Veterans Affairs administers a variety of education benefit programs.
-Some of the VA programs, such as the Post-9/11 Veterans Education Assistance Act of 2008, also known as the Post-9/11 GI Bill®, can work well with the TA program, as it can supplement fees not covered by TA.
-In addition, the Post-9/11 GI Bill® funds are available to you for up to 15 years after you leave the military.
+Some of the VA programs, such as the Post-9/11 Veterans Education Assistance Act of 2008, also known as the Post-9/11 GI Bill, can work well with the TA program, as it can supplement fees not covered by TA.
+In addition, the Post-9/11 GI Bill® funds are available to you after you leave the military.
+If your service ended before Jan.
+1, 2013, you have 15 years to use this benefit.
+If your service ended on or after Jan.
+1, 2013, the benefit won’t expire.
 The TA program is a benefit that is available only while you're in the service.

 Tuition assistance benefits and restrictions